 When I walked in an older woman of color was being harassed by a man who was behind her in line.
 Apparently, she had jumped the line straight to the counter and he was angry.
 She seemed scared and I’m guessing she was confused.
 It’s difficult to understand the lines in the stores these days.
 By the time I grabbed my gallon of milk and made my way to the end of the 8-10 man line behind those two I heard the man angrily call the woman a bitch.
 It had probably been 20 seconds?
 Everyone in the store seemed frozen, unable to react.
 The men in line were all just watching and probably going through a similar thought process to mine.
 I know I was considering how I could help the woman.
 I was so afraid that she was going to be physically attacked.

 As I took my place at the end of the line, a man of color walked in.
 I’m guessing he was in his early 40s, but it’s so difficult to recognize people with masks on.
 The man took his place between the woman and the man who was verbally assaulting her.
 The man began standing up for her, telling the man that you can’t talk to people like that.
 Yes.
 But it was also making the situation scarier.
 Now the two men were engaged in verbal conflict.
 Oy.

 At that point I felt like someone had to do something.
 I just didn’t know exactly what that was.
 I couldn’t fully view any of the people from the back of the line and I was starting to feel more fearful that maybe none of us were going to make it out of the store at this point.
-My life insurance policy flashed through my mind.
+My life started to flash through my mind.
+My life insurance policy.
 I need to pay that bill.